 Karim Lalji, MS

 Mr. Lalji began his career with Merck & Company.
 While at Merck, he led the infectious disease new product portfolio from the commercial perspective, with responsibility for products such as INVANZ, CANCIDAS and CRIXIVAN.
-While spearheading the marketing and launch for CRIXIVAN, a breakthrough treatment for HIV disease, Mr. Lalji led the ultimate discovery of the “triple cocktail,” which today remains the cornerstone of HIV treatment.
+Mr. Lalji was a key member of the team that ultimately led to the discovery of the triple cocktail.

 Mr. Lalji subsequently undertook responsibility for driving the global franchise strategies for Merck’s two leading areas: cholesterol reducers and hypertension/heart failure treatments.
 His final role during his ten-year tenure at Merck was as an executive leading the worldwide osteoporosis franchise and its main product, FOSAMAX.